FDTRImageEnhancer: Combining Physics-Informed Deconvolution and Microstructure-Aware Deep Learning to Enhance Thermal Images: Results and Discussion

 \section{Results and Discussion}

-To evaluate the performance of the framework, we applied it to synthetic FDTR datasets generated from finite element simulations.
+To evaluate the performance of the framework, we applied it to synthetic FDTR datasets generated from finite element method (FEM) simulations, with the FEM implementation details laid out in the Appendix.
 The test case features a heterointerface - two materials with different thermal conductivities separated by a grain boundary - chosen to probe the ability of the model to recover both bulk and interfacial properties under more complex conditions.
 Figure~\ref{fig:test_ground_truth} shows the structural ground truth, whereas Figure~\ref{fig:test_fit} presents the corresponding analytically derived thermal conductivity map.

+A k-means clustering algorithm was applied in RGB color space to identify a limited set of distinct color regions in the image.
+This reduced the number of unique thermal conductivities to be solved for, since each color cluster was treated as a region with a single effective conductivity.

 Through the k-means clustering operation performed on the structural image, the model had only three distinct values of $\kappa$ to fit.
 Interestingly, although a grain boundary was simulated in between both regions, the resolution of the FDTR thermal image obscured this boundary.
-That is, without structural information, the thermal conductivity profile appears to be a smooth transition between $130$ and $100$ ~W/(m$\cdot$K).
+That is, without structural information, the thermal conductivity profile appears to be a smooth transition between $130$ and $100$ ~W/(m$\cdot$K) as shown in Figure \ref{fig:test_fit}.

-The training was terminated after $20,000$ epochs (training loops), when all three $\kappa$ values reached convergence.
-This training took approximately $20$ h of runtime on an A100 GPU available through Google Colab Pro+.
-At the end of the training, the model successfully detected the reduced thermal conductivity at the grain boundary obscured by the low-resolution, analytically obtained thermal image.
-Figures \ref{fig:epoch_evolve} and \ref{fig:kappa_evolve} show the evolution of the bulk and grain boundary thermal conductivities.
+The training was terminated after $20,000$ epochs (training loops), once all three thermal conductivities ($\kappa$ values) had converged.
+The process required only a few minutes of runtime on an NVIDIA A100 GPU (via Google Colab Pro+), owing to the optimization of the 2D Gaussian convolution into two sequential 1D convolutions - a mathematically equivalent but significantly faster operation.
+At convergence, the model successfully recovered the reduced grain-boundary thermal conductivity that had been obscured in the low-resolution, analytically obtained thermal image.
+Figures~\ref{fig:epoch_evolve} and~\ref{fig:kappa_evolve} illustrate the evolution of the bulk and grain-boundary thermal conductivities during training.

+It should be noted that the interface conductance, $G$, was held constant across the entire structure to match the ground-truth model.
+This choice ensured close agreement with the FEM data and allowed the study to focus on recovering the thermal conductivity, as the present work is intended as a proof-of-concept.